Constitution and Bylaws of the

 Section 1.
 The amount and manner of payment of initiation fees, assessments and dues may be changed from time to time by appropriate action of the National Board, and its decision shall automatically amend Section 2 of this Bylaw in that regard.

-Dues of this organization shall be $500.00 annually, except as provided for Judicial Members below, of which $50.00 annually shall be contributed to the Foundation of the American Board of Trial Advocates.
-All dues shall be paid directly to the National Association office which shall be responsible for transmitting forty-five percent (45%) of the remaining dues from members of an affiliated chapter to the Treasurer of such affiliated chapter provided the affiliated chapter is in compliance with Article VII, Section 1 of the Constitution.
+Dues for non Judicial Members of this organization shall be $750.00 annually of which $66.50 annually shall be contributed to the Foundation of the American Board of Trial Advocates.
+All dues shall be paid directly to the National Association office which shall be responsible for transmitting $315 of the dues from each member of an affiliated chapter to the Treasurer of such affiliated chapter provided the affiliated chapter is in compliance with Article VII, Section 1 of the Constitution, and the remaining $368.50 will be retained by the National Association.
+The annual dues for Judicial Members shall be 50% of the annual dues total of which 15% shall be contributed to the Foundation of the American Board of Trial Advocates, 35% from the remaining dues shall be transmitted to the Treasurer of the Chapter with which the Judicial Member is affiliated, and the remaining 50%will be retained by the National Association.
 International members will not be assessed dues unless it is determined by the National Executive Committee that a particular member’s activity level justifies the assessment of dues, in which case the National Executive Committee will set an appropriate dues amount, not to exceed the existing dues structure for regular members.
-The annual dues for Judicial Members shall be $100 annually, of which $15 shall be contributed to the Foundation of the American Board of Trial Advocates, $35 from the remaining dues shall be transmitted to the Treasurer of the Chapter with which the Judicial Member is affiliated, and the remaining $50 will be retained by the National Association.

 Each full-time governmental attorney or full time in-house non-profit corporate counsel shall be assessed annual dues at fifty percent (50%) of the annual dues total by certifying on the dues statement that he or she has been and remains employed in that capacity for the applicable period.